ArminNiessner/RPi_Cam_mEyeOS/README.md

 You also have the choice to directly create a timelaps video from all pictures of one day and download it.
-1. Alternatively, if files are to large and take to long to transmit over wifi, you may shutdown the RPi_cam (after shutdown flip the switch) and remove the microSD card from the RPi.
+1. Alternatively, if files are to large and take to long to transmit over wifi, you may shutdown the RPi_cam (after shutdown flip the switch in the lid) and remove the microSD card from the RPi.
-Open the "data" partition on the microSD card (largest partition of three) and navigate to "output", "Camera1" (or other camera name).
+Open the "data" partition on the microSD card (largest partition of three) and navigate to "output" and "Camera1" (or other camera name).
 Here, you can find all the pictures and videos taken by the camera each day.
 Attention: you need a linux machine or an extra program on windows to see and access the file system.